 The Digital Heritage Fieldschool is highly applied, and built firmly on the principle that students develop a robust understanding of digital heritage by actually building tools, applications, and digital experiences.
 As such, the organizational focus and structure of the fieldschool is the collaborative development of a variety of digital heritage projects (both minor and major).
 The added benefit of this applied approach is that students have the opportunity to make a tangible and potentially significant contribution to the heritage community.

 Instead of being given specific projects on which to work at the beginning of the fieldschool, students are challenged to work collaboratively to brainstorm and conceive of the major fieldschool project.
 This model is important for several reasons.
 First, it is important because it gives students an opportunity to step through the entire development process – from concept to launch.
 Second, the model gives the students ownership of their projects – they come up with the idea, developed it, and then collaboratively built it.
 Finally, this model allows students to integrate the “theoretical” portions of the fieldschool (design research, user centered design, best practices, etc.) with the applied (development) portions of the fieldschool – thereby building applications that truly meet the needs of the heritage community.

-Each year, the Digital Cultural Heritage Fieldschool has a specific theme in order to guide both instruction and projects.
+Each year, the Digital Heritage Fieldschool has a specific theme in order to guide both instruction and projects.
 Each year’s theme is chosen in order to reflect current trends in digital heritage.